nicferrier/keepie/README.md

 * `pgBinDir` - a place where we'll find the pg binaries, we'll try to guess if not specified
 * `appCallback` - a function, called with the express app so you can configure routes.
 * `listenerCallback` - a function, called with the listener address so you can enquire of the listener.
+* `sqlScriptsDir` - a path to a directory containing SQL scripts to initialize the db

+### SQL scripts and initialization

+Through the option `sqlScriptsDir` pgBoot.js will apply sql scripts whenever it starts the database.

+But pgBoot.js makes no attempt to keep versioning of these scripts so *you must write these scripts to apply safely* to the database.

 ## Keepie and other databases?